Carpenter Square Theatre

 callbacks will be at 4:00 pm Sunday, April 11.

 Where: At the theatre, located at 800 W. Main.
 Parking is free on the

 street, at Dagwell Dixie next door (ignore the “No Parking” signs), and in the

 parking lot on the west side of the SMC building at 815 W. Main (between SMC and

-What: Please bring a recent photo and résumé.
+What: WEAR A MASK, and bring a recent photo and résumé.
+You will not be

-Hard copy perusal scripts will be available for a $10 refundable deposit.
-Please
+Hard copy perusal scripts are available to check out for a $10 refundable